 How is it treated?

 Your treatment will depend on what is causing your valve problem and if you have symptoms.

 If your aortic valve regurgitation starts suddenly and is acute, you'll need valve replacement surgery right away.

 But in most people, aortic valve regurgitation starts slowly.
 Your doctor will probably recommend some lifestyle changes to keep your heart healthy.
 He or she may advise you to:

-Quit smoking.
-And stay away from secondhand smoke.
+- Quit smoking and stay away from secondhand smoke.

 - Follow a heart-healthy diet.

 - Stay at a healthy weight, or lose weight if you need to.

 Your doctor will see you regularly to check on your heart.
 In some cases, doctors prescribe medicine to lower blood pressure and delay the advance of the disease.

-If symptoms appear or your heart does not pump as well, you will probably need valve replacement surgery.
+If regurgitation is severe, if symptoms appear, or if your heart does not pump as well, you will probably need valve replacement surgery.